Eetui/Eetui.github.io/index.md

 ![Eetu](./images/selfieSmall.jpg)

-I am a game developer and I have a
-Bachelor's Degree in Business Information Technology from JAMK (December 2022), and I have been working for Zaibatsu Interactive Oy since January 2022.
-I have a strong background in Unity and C# programming.
-Eager to expand my knowledge and stay up-to-date with the latest industry trends, I am always open to learning new technologies and techniques.
+I am a game developer with a Bachelor’s Degree in Business Information Technology from JAMK, which I obtained in December 2022.
+Since January 2022, I have been employed at Zaibatsu Interactive Oy.
+My professional expertise lies in Unity and C# programming, and I am highly motivated to continually enhance my skills and remain informed about the most recent developments in the industry.
+I am committed to learning new technologies and techniques to further advance my career.

 * Expertice